Radhames Aracena

 Radhames Aracena (13 May 1930 – 11 December 1999), was a Dominican radio host, music producer and businessman who helped change the musical landscape of the Caribbean island during and after Rafael Trujillo’s dictatorship.
 Aracena was able to bring the traditional Dominican bachata from the brothels and saloons to every radio set in the country.
-Aracena created Radio Guarachita, one of the first radio stations to cater to bachata music, and subsequently began recording, producing and promoting bachata artists.
+Aracena created Radio Guarachita, one of the first radio stations to cater to bachata music (alongside pioneers Cuco Valoy and Jose Tabar Asilis), and subsequently began recording, producing and promoting bachata artists nationwide.

-Beginnings
+Early life

 When he was in his early 20s, Radhames Aracena was already making a name for himself as a popular radio personality.
 By 1955, while still working as a radio host, Radhames opened a record store called Discos La Guarachita (diminutive of guaracha, a popular type of Cuban music) near one of the most popular streets of Santo Domingo.
 He had been able to get local distribution rights for Pedro Infante’s Mexican record company, Peerless, as well as some other Latin American record labels such as Panamerica de Discos, which controlled the catalog of the famous bolero singer Lucho Gatica.
 A few years later, he got distribution rights for RCA and CBS.